-What is DMARC?
+What Is DMARC?

-What is a DMARC Record?
+What Is a DMARC Record?

 DMARC uses DNS to publish information on how an email from a domain should be handled (e.g., do nothing, quarantine the message, or reject the message).
 Because it uses DNS, nearly all email systems can decipher how email supposedly sent from your domain should be processed.
-This factor also makes it simple to deploy because it only a requires 1 DNS change to set it up (via a DMARC (TXT) record).
+This factor also makes it simple to deploy because it only requires one (1) DNS change to set it up (via a DMARC (TXT) record).

 How Does DMARC Work?

-DMARC is used in conjunction with SPF and DKIM (the authentication tests we mentioned earlier) and these three components work wonders together to autenticaticate a message and determine what to do with it.
-Essentially, a sender’s DMARC record instructs a recipient of next steps (e.g., do nothing, quarantine the message, or reject it) if suspicious email claiming to come from a specific sender is received.
+DMARC is used in conjunction with SPF and DKIM (the authentication tests we mentioned earlier), and these three components work wonders together to authenticate a message and determine what to do with it.
+Essentially, a sender's DMARC record instructs a recipient of next steps (e.g., do nothing, quarantine the message, or reject it) if suspicious email claiming to come from a specific sender is received.
 Here is how it works:

 1. The owner of the domain publishes a DMARC DNS Record at their DNS hosting company.